Topic: Historical Development and Trends in Communication, Media and Society (Ethics and the Media), Theories of Communication

 This course is primarily an examination of persuasion.
 We will examine persuasion from various perspectives and consider how the target, the techniques, the source, the message, and the communication channel all interplay in persuasion.

-• Target: Characteristics of the target must be considered for any persuasion attempt.
+• Target: Any persuasion attempt must consider the characteristics of the target.
 A successful persuasion attempt directed at one population subgroup may fail when applied to a different subset.

 • Techniques: There are a variety of styles available for any persuasion attempt.
 Knowing when and how to use these techniques effectively is central to any persuasion attempt.